SATheinen/trapped-ion-artiq/README.md

 A trapped-ion quantum control stack built on [ARTIQ](https://m-labs.hk/artiq/), targeting a Ca⁺ chain.
 The codebase implements the full path from single-ion Rabi flopping to a two-ion Mølmer–Sørensen entangling gate, and runs end-to-end against a QuTiP-based simulator that mirrors the real ARTIQ device APIs.

-## Motivation

-I built this project after interviewing with **qubitcore**, who asked me to evaluate whether I could pick up ARTIQ.
-Creating my own project seems to be the best way to learn ARTIQ alongside getting more comfortable with the underlying processes and hardware.
-The result is this repository, demonstrating how I can adapt to a problem fast and create immediate value in a startup.

 ## Demonstrated experiments

 Seven trapped-ion experiments, each runnable end-to-end against the simulator with `artiq_run`.
 The figure under each entry is the output of that experiment's own `analyze()` method; the full vector PDF is linked alongside.